 With choosy job seekers, recruiters should exert more effort on HR Marketing.

-I laughed whenever HR Manager friends get together and share their difficulty of getting qualifited candidates.
-No, I’m not making fun of them, because I also have the same problem before.
-Our efforts on HR Marketing seems lacking bec. when we bumped into a rare qualified applicant, the applicant is choosy– some turned down the job offer, others don’t show up after the initial interview and still others don’t respond to messages or call.
+We laughed whenever we (HR friends) get together and share our difficulty in getting qualified candidates.
+Our efforts on HR Marketing seems lacking because whenever we bumped into rarely qualified applicants, they are not interested– some turned down the job offer, others resort to ghosting.
 Almost always, we have to settle with the 2nd choice.

-Because I am also into Brand Management, I understand the effect of an employer brand or company image to sourcing and talent management.
-And with recent findings by NSCB of choosy job seekers (link was diabled, interaksyon article, is no longer available), HR should give serious thoughts about HR Marketing.
+Because I’m into Brand Management, I can see the effect of the employer brand or company image to talent acquisition and management.
+And with the recent findings by NSCB of choosy job seekers, HR should give serious thoughts about HR Marketing.

-As presented in the video, a HR Brand is determined by 6 areas which are the “point of service” of HR These are:
+As presented in the video, a HR Brand is determined by the 6 “point of service” areas.
+These are: